MP Estate Planning UK

 What are the benefits of establishing an asset protection trust?

-Are asset protection trusts complicated and expensive to set up?
+Are asset protection trusts expensive to set up?

 How often should I review and update my asset protection trust?

-Can I use a prenuptial or postnuptial agreement in conjunction with an asset protection trust?
+Can I use a prenuptial or postnuptial agreement alongside an asset protection trust?

 What are the tax implications of an asset protection trust?